kubeflow/kubeflow/components/base/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Kubeflow CI with tektoncd pipelines
+## Kubeflow CD with tektoncd pipelines

+This directory contains Tekton pipelines intended to rebuild Kubeflow docker images and open PRs to update Kubeflow kustomize manifests to use the newly built images.

 ### Use Cases